sento documentation

 ask-s and ask with timeout

-A timeout (in seconds) can be specified for both ask-s
+A timeout (in seconds) can be specified for both ask-s and

-and is done like so:
+ask and is done like so:

 To demonstrate this we could setup an example 'sleeper' actor: